codenload/doc/README.md

 # **Code 'n Load** Official Documentation

+**Code 'n Load** -CnL- is a sofware development platform designed for the Internet-of-Things (IoT).
+CnL allows you to manage, monitor and control parameters of your device and the software it runs.
+You only have to setup the CnL daemon on your device and a git repository for the software you want to execute on the device.
+The daemon will monitor the repository for changes and update the software if needed.

-This is the official documentation repository for Code 'n Load (CnL), alpha version.
+This is the official documentation repository for the alpha version.

 - [User manual and getting started guide](user_manual.md): Step-by-step guide for device setup and usage of the Control Panel, which allows you to deploy software on the device, control its execution and retreive real-time status.